Cristianetaniguti/Reads2Map/README.md

 * Adapt the path of the inputs in `inputs/SimulatedReads2Map.input.json`

-*number_of_families* : an integer defining the number of families with `popsize` individuals to be simulated;
+**number_of_families** : an integer defining the number of families with `popsize` individuals to be simulated;

-*global_seed*: This seed is used to generate the families seeds;
+**global_seed**: This seed is used to generate the families seeds;

-*max_cores*: Maximum number of computer cores to be used;
+**max_cores**: Maximum number of computer cores to be used;

-*filters*: filters in to be applied by VCFtools in the VCF file after SNP calling;
+**filters**: filters in to be applied by VCFtools in the VCF file after SNP calling;

-*chunk_size*: how many samples to be evaluated by GATK in a single same node
+**chunk_size**: how many samples are to be evaluated by GATK in a single same node

-*family*:
+**family**:
 - seed: seed to reproduce the analysis after - warning: some steps are still random, as the reads simulation;
-- popsize: number of individuals at the progenie population;
+- popsize: number of individuals at the progeny population;
-- ploidy: the ploidy of the specie, by now only diploid (2) species are supported;
+- ploidy: the ploidy of the species, by now only diploid (2) species are supported;
-- cross: cross type.
+- cross: cross-type.
 By now, only "F1" option is available;
-- doses: if you do not have an VCF file with variants to be simulated, you can define here the percentage of markers with doses 0, 1 and 2 (when cross is F1);
+- doses: if you do not have a VCF file with variants to be simulated, you can define here the percentage of markers with doses 0, 1, and 2 (when the cross is F1);
-- cmBymb: if you do not have a reference linkage map, you can simulate using a general recombination rate according with other genetic maps of the specie
+- cmBymb: if you do not have a reference linkage map, you can simulate using a general recombination rate according to other genetic maps of the specie

-*sequencing*:
+**sequencing**:
-- library_type: the options RADseq, WGS and Exome are available.
+- library_type: the options RADseq, WGS, and Exome are available.
 - multiallelics: Define with "TRUE" or "FALSE", if the analysis should try to include multiallelic markers in the linkage maps.
 - emp_vcf: reference VCF file with the variants to be simulated.
 - emp_bam: reference BAM file.
 It will be used to define the reads profile in WGS and Exome simulation.
-- ref_map: reference linkage map, it is a text file with two columns, one named "cM" with values for centimorgan position of markers and other named "bp" with the respective base pair position of each marker.
-The markers in your reference map do not need to be the same of the VCF file.
-Using splines, this map is used to train a model to define the position in certimorgan of the simulated variants in the genome.
+- ref_map: reference linkage map, it is a text file with two columns, one named "cM" with values for centimorgan position of markers and the other named "bp" with the respective base pair position of each marker.
+The markers in your reference map do not need to be the same as the VCF file.
+Using splines, this map is used to train a model to define the position in centimorgan of the simulated variants in the genome.
-- enzyme1: If RADseq, enzyme used the reduce genome representation.
+- enzyme1: If RADseq, the enzyme used to reduce the genome representation.
-- enzyme2: If RADseq, second enzyme used the reduce genome representation.
+- enzyme2: If RADseq, the second enzyme used to reduce the genome representation.
 - vcf_parent1: parent 1 ID in the reference VCF.
 - vcf_parent2: parent 2 ID in the reference VCF.
-- chromosome: chromossome ID to be simulated.
+- chromosome: chromosome ID to be simulated.
-- pcr_cycles: If RADseq, the number of PCR cicles used in the library preparation (default: 9).
+- pcr_cycles: If RADseq, the number of PCR cycles used in the library preparation (default: 9).
 - insert_size: If RADseq, define the insert size in bp (default: 350).
 - read_length: If RADseq, define the read length in bp (default: 150).
 - depth: sequencing depth (default: 20).
 - insert_size_dev: If RADseq, define the insert size standard deviation in bp (default: 35).

-*references*
+**references**
-- ref_fasta: chromosome sequence in fasta format (only one chromosome at a time, and no N are allowed)
+- ref_fasta: chromosome sequence in FASTA format (only one chromosome at a time, and no N are allowed)
 - ref_fasta_index: index made by samtools faidx
 - ref_dict: index made by picard dict
 - ref_sa: index made by bwa index